Research Opportunities at the RGG

 A report on the findings of the research will be expected upon completion of the project.

 The Institute for Scholarship in the Liberal Arts (ISLA) invites those undergraduates and graduate students in all Arts and Letters disciplines whose research interests address the impact of Catholic traditions upon Italian artistic culture to submit proposals to the Sciola Grant Program.
 In order to be eligible for funding, research must take place in Italy.
-For further information and to apply for this grant, please visit this page on ISLA's website.
+For further information and to apply for this grant, please visit ISLA's website.